-Our lawyers have won millions or people sickened by tainted food, including $4.5 million for a woman who got sick from restaurant food, $6 million for people sickened by deli meat and over $2 million for a man sickened by raw milk purchased at a grocery store.
+Our lawyers have won millions or people sickened by tainted food, including $4.5 million for a teenager who contracted E. coli food poisoning from restaurant food, $6 million for people sickened by deli meat, and over $2 million for a man sickened by raw milk purchased at a grocery store.

 Our lawyers have represented people sickened in almost every major foodborne outbreak in the United States for the last 20 years.
 They have won settlements from big retailers, national chain restaurants, and multinational food companies.
-Because of our involvement in these outbreaks, lawyers at our law firm have appeared on CBS News, Fox News and local TV stations around the country.
-They have been quoted by The New York Times, The Wall Street Journal, Lawyers USA, Law & Politics and other publications.
+Because of our involvement in these outbreaks, our attorneys have appeared on CBS News, Fox News, and other TV news stations to talk about food safety and specific outbreaks of illness.
+They have been quoted by The New York Times, Associated Press, Lawyers USA, Law & Politics, and other publications.

 Attorney Fred Pritzker is nationally recognized as a food safety advocate and litigator.
-He has been a speaker at Harvard Law School, Cornell University and many other venues.
-Attorney Brendan Flaherty recently held a roundtable discussion about current trends and issues in foodborne illness litigation.
-The roundtable was entitled “Food Safety from Farm to Fork: Litigation Perspectives” and was hosted by the ABA Section of Litigation, Food and Supplements Subcommittee.
+He has been a speaker at Harvard Law School, Cornell University, and many other venues.
+Attorney Brendan Flaherty participated in an American Bar Association roundtable event entitled, “Food Safety from Farm to Fork: Litigation Perspectives,” hosted by the ABA Litigation, Food and Supplements Subcommittee.

 Pathogens That Cause Food Poisoning